Point-In-Time (PIT) Count

 Locally, Aurora coordinates PIT counts for Vanderburgh, Posey, Warrick, Spencer, Perry, Gibson, Daviess, Dubois, Pike and Knox counties.
 These counties make up Region 12 of Indiana’s Balance of State Continuum of Care.

-From noon on January 29 to noon on January 30, teams of volunteers and service providers in Region 12 went out into their communities to create a snapshot of their sheltered and unsheltered homeless.
+From noon on January 28 to noon on January 29, teams of volunteers and service providers in Region 12 go out into their communities to create a snapshot of their sheltered and unsheltered homeless.

 Data collected during this year’s PIT will be available later this year once it’s finalized by HUD.